chartley1988/cards-homepage/docs/getting-started.md

 });
 ```

 Bingo!
-We now have playing in a stack in the middle, a pile above and a pile below.
+We now have playing cards in a stack in the middle, an empty pile above, and below.
 The cards are able to be dragged and dropped by default, however any other interactions are up to us to code.

 Currently I am sure that it doesn't look great, part of the card is likely cut off and the piles are overlapping a bit, but we haven't written any css yet!

 ## Card Sizing

 To change the default card sizing, which is quite large, we will need to configure a css file.

 lets create one called styles.css and target the card size.
 I will also add some minimal styling on the body to clean up the look of our table.

+**styles.css**

 ```css
 :root {